PhoenixGreen/Cypherpunktimes-articles/TikTok ban and alternatives for Social Media.md

 In a Social media-centered world is very difficult for a person to live without them.
 Wanting to socialize is a natural human condition, but what do we do when we care about our data and privacy?

-Thankfully, there are open-source, privacy-focused, and peer-to-peer alternatives.
-Let's go through some of them and see what issues they address.
+This question is complicated, but there is still hope!
+A variety of open-source, privacy-centric, and peer-to-peer solutions are available.
+This discussion explores these alternatives and the particular challenges they aim to solve.

 ## Bison Relay